gramineproject/graphene/Documentation/oldwiki/Implementing-New-System-Calls-in-Graphene.md

-### Step 1: Define the interface of system call and name the implementing function in `LibOS/shim/src/shim_syscalls.c`.
+### Step 1: Define the Interface of System Call and Name the Function in `LibOS/shim/src/shim_syscalls.c`.

 For example, assume we are implementing `sched_setaffinity`, find the definition of `sched_setaffinity` in `shim_syscalls.c`, which will be the following code: